tintin10q/pemtobase64urlsafe/README.md

 # Solution

 1. Save your key in pem format to `private.pem`
-2. Run the following command: `openss pkey -inform pem -in private.pem -text`
+2. Run the following command: `openssl pkey -inform pem -in private.pem -text`
 3. Now copy the part after `priv:`
 4. Use the following script to get the key bytes as a base64urlsafe encoded string